lizhunan/IELTS/speaking/part1-题库.md

 ### Do you like to read at home or in other places?

+- need some other books to use for reference

 It depends.
 When I read some specialized books about my major, I always go to labs and library.
 Because I need computer in lab to practise and need some other books to use for reference in library.
-It comes to novels, I prefer read these books in home.
+When it comes to novels, I prefer read these books in home.
 Because when I was tired, I could take a break in my bed.

 ### Where do you like to do some reading?